Barnsdall Art Park: Hollyhock House

 The main attraction of the park is Hollyhock House, which is on the northern slope of Olive Hill.
 Hollyhock House was the first Los Angeles project of Frank Lloyd Wright.
 Built between 1919 and 1921, it represents his earliest efforts to develop a regionally appropriate style of architecture for Southern California.
 Taking advantage of the area's mild climate, Hollyhock House combines interior and exterior spaces.
 The house takes its name from the hollyhock blossom, the favorite flower of Aline Barnsdall.
 Wright's abstracted hollyhock patterns were incorporated into the residence.

 Wright was often absent during the actual construction of Hollyhock House, due to the demands of a major commission, the Imperial Hotel in Tokyo, Japan.
 Therefore, Wright left his son Lloyd Wright in charge of the project, along with his apprentice Rudolph Schindler.
 They both became independently renowned architects.
 Hollyhock House is a Los Angeles Historic-Cultural Monument, a National Historic Landmark, and a World Heritage Site (listed as part of "The 20th-Century Architecture of Frank Lloyd Wright" listing).

 Other structures

-Residence A is slightly south of the intersection of New Hampshire Street and Hollywood Boulevard.
+Residence A is slightly northeast of Hollyhock House, south the intersection of New Hampshire Street and Hollywood Boulevard.
 North of the main house is the garage building, which also contains the chauffeur's residence.
-Residence B was located at 1610 North Edgemont Street, on the western slope of Olive Hill.
+Residence B was located to the west at 1610 North Edgemont Street, on the western slope of Olive Hill.
 The Spring House, on Olive Hill's southeastern slope next to the Junior Art Center, is the former refrigeration facility.
 A trough extends east from the house, connecting with a concrete pool and a dry streambed.
-Next to the Spring House is Schindler Terrace, the site of an unbuilt community theater.
 Also close by is the Junior Arts Center, which is southeast of Hollyhock House, on the slope.
-The Los Angeles Municipal Art Gallery is to the north of the Junior Arts Center, on the eastern slope of Olive Hill.
+The Barnsdall Gallery Theatre and Los Angeles Municipal Art Gallery are to the north of the Junior Arts Center, on the eastern slope of Olive Hill.
+West of Hollyhock House is Schindler's Terrace, the site of an unbuilt community theater.